-Applications are now closed.
+Applications are currently closed for new Artists-in-Residence.
 Please check back in the Autumn of 2017

 Since 1994, Flux Factory has offered an informal, artist-run, and collective residency program comprised of a changing community of creative collaborators, including (but not limited to) artists, community organizers, urban agriculturalists, educators, curators, builders, game designers and musicians.
 As a community, we value communication, co-creation, accountability, experimentation, and safe space.